0n0w1c/Foundations/README.md

+Note: Starting with version 0.0.8, burner entities now require a foundation.
+This includes the vanilla burner inserter.

-Stone furnaces, pumps, pipes, belts, gun turrets, and small/medium power poles are excluded.
+Stone furnaces (foundation required with IR3), pumps, pipes, belts, gun turrets, and small/medium power poles are excluded.
 However, factory entities require a foundation.
 Stone bricks work fine, so the cost is not so great.
 Your factory will look better and you will travel faster, and somehow it just seems natural.
 It increases the pleasure I get from the game, I hope it does the same for you.